Esma Sultan (daughter of Ahmed III): Properties

 Esma Sultan was among the wealthiest women in the Ottoman Empire, despite the rumor that she had a frugal personality.

 Esma Sultan had her crown states turned into mâlikane contracts, which were divided among her protégés, and managed by agents and subcontractors.
 The name of one of her male associates appeared as contractor in his own right.

 Esma also complained that her late husband, Mehmed Pasha, had promised her the income from Vâsıf's prebend from Anatolia.
 She accused him of stealing the grant, confiscated it, and transferred it to her own client.
 Because she was so close to the Sultan, and because Vâsıf lacked influential patrons, he couldn't find anyone to intercede on his behalf, and was left without a job and income.

 Esma Sultan was allocated the mansion of Princess Hançerli Sultan in Eyüp Bahariye, which became famous with her own name.
 She also owned a waterfront palace in Ortaköy, and a farm in Terkos.

-Charitable Works
+Charities

 In 1779, Esma Sultan commissioned a fountain for the soul of her late husband, Mehmed Pasha, in her name near the namazgah in Kadırga Square.
 She also commissioned another fountain in her name in the same place in 1781.

 Issue

-By her third marriage, Esma Sultan had a daughter:
+By her third marriage, Esma Sultan had at least one daughter: